Preparing for your JSA interview

-You should also think about anything that makes it harder for you to look for work - for example if you're a carer, a part-time student or have a health condition that affects what work you can do.
+You should also think about anything that makes it harder for you to look for work - for example if you're a carer or part-time student.
 You can ask for your circumstances to be taken into consideration when you agree your jobseeker's agreement.

 Think about the jobs you'll look for

 In the first few weeks of getting JSA you can ask to only look for jobs similar to ones you've done before.
 After that you'll have to apply for a wider range of jobs.